CVE-2024-7096: CWE-863 Incorrect Authorization in WSO2 WSO2 Open Banking IAM

 Technical Analysis

-CVE-2024-7096 is a privilege escalation vulnerability identified in WSO2 Open Banking IAM version 2.0.0, stemming from a business logic flaw in the SOAP administrative services.
-The vulnerability arises when certain deployment-specific conditions are met: SOAP admin services must be accessible to the attacker; the deployment must include an internally used attribute not present in the default WSO2 configuration; at least one custom role with non-default permissions must exist; and the attacker must have knowledge of both the custom role and the internal attribute.
-Under these circumstances, an attacker can exploit the flaw to create a new user account with elevated privileges, effectively bypassing intended access control mechanisms.
-This flaw is categorized under CWE-863, which pertains to incorrect authorization, indicating that the system fails to properly enforce access control policies.
-The CVSS v3.1 base score is 4.2, reflecting a medium severity level, with the vector indicating that the attack requires adjacent network access (AV:A), high attack complexity (AC:H), no privileges required (PR:N), no user interaction (UI:N), unchanged scope (S:U), and low impact on confidentiality and integrity (C:L/I:L) with no impact on availability (A:N).
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability is particularly relevant for deployments that customize roles and attributes beyond the default configuration, which is common in complex enterprise environments such as banking institutions using WSO2 Open Banking IAM for identity and access management.
+CVE-2024-7096 is a privilege escalation vulnerability identified in WSO2 Open Banking IAM version 2.0.0, stemming from a business logic flaw in the SOAP admin services.
+The vulnerability arises when several specific conditions are met: the SOAP admin services must be accessible to the attacker, the deployment must include an internally used attribute that is not part of the default WSO2 configuration, there must be at least one custom role with non-default permissions, and the attacker must have knowledge of both the custom role and the internal attribute.
+Under these conditions, an attacker can create a new user and assign elevated permissions beyond what is intended by the access control policies.
+This flaw is categorized under CWE-863 (Incorrect Authorization), indicating that the system fails to properly enforce authorization checks.
+The CVSS v3.1 base score is 4.2 (medium severity), reflecting low confidentiality and integrity impact, no availability impact, high attack complexity, no privileges required, and no user interaction.
+The attack vector is adjacent network, meaning the attacker must have network access to the SOAP admin services, which are typically restricted.
+No public exploits are known at this time, but the vulnerability poses a risk to deployments with custom configurations and exposed admin services.
+The flaw could allow unauthorized privilege escalation, potentially leading to unauthorized access to sensitive banking IAM functions and user data.
+The vulnerability is particularly relevant to financial institutions using WSO2 Open Banking IAM, where strict access controls are critical.
+The lack of a patch link suggests that remediation may require configuration changes or vendor updates.

 Potential Impact